jakemcc/jakemccrary.com/source/blog/2025-02-17-a-couple-tiny-elisp-functions-for-improving-living-in-emacs.markdown

 - elisp
 ---

-I've been using emacs for nearly twenty years but have struggled to quickly knock out tiny eplisp functions for making my experience nicer.
+I've been using Emacs for nearly twenty years but have struggled to quickly knock out tiny eplisp functions for making my experience nicer.
-Despite that, I've managed to write both small and medium sized helpers for enhancing my emacs experience.
+Despite that, I've managed to write both small and medium sized helpers for enhancing my Emacs experience.
-Now that LLMs exist and are reasonably good, it has lowered the bar for me modifying my emacs environment with little helper functions.
+Now that LLMs exist and are reasonably good, it has lowered the bar for me modifying my Emacs environment with little helper functions.

-These have only been tested and used in emacs 29.4 on macOS.
+These have only been tested and used in Emacs 29.4 on macOS.

 ## Quickly change font sizes